-BA-261 Consumer Behavior
+BA-261 Consumer Behavior 4 credits, Spring 4 class hours/week

 Consumer behavior and its application to marketing strategies.
 Concepts and models of the consumer decision-making process, personal and interpersonal factors and their impact on consumer decisions.
 Recommended: Placement in RD-115.
 Prerequisite: Pass BA-101.